 For a counter-depth bottom freezer refrigerator, the GE GLE12HSPSS is a great option.
 This slim refrigerator has an eye-catching stainless steel finish and offers 11.9 cubic feet of total space.
 The counter-depth design means it will sit flush with your countertops, making your kitchen appear very high-end.

-But, where this appliance is stylish, it's also quite functional.
+But while this appliance is stylish, it's also quite functional.
 The refrigerator has a total of seven shelves for organizing your fresh food.
 A temperature-controlled drawer separates the fridge and freezer portions and is the perfect spot to store easy-to-reach snacks or drinks.
 A bottle storage rack can even store your bottles of wine, eliminating the need for a separate wine cooler.
-Most notably, the freezer features a removable tray so you can maximize this section and make sure your most-used items are right on top.
+Most notably, the freezer features a removable tray, so you can maximize this section and make sure your most-used items are right on top.
 With a lower-than-normal price tag, it's a pick that's hard to beat, assuming you don't want a water and ice dispenser.

 Best High Capacity: LG Electronics LRDCS2603S 25.50 cu. ft.
 Bottom Freezer Refrigerator in PrintProof Stainless Steel